 1997(21st of Iyar, 5757): Ninety-two year old Dr. Kurt Adler, the son of Alfred Adler, passed away today.
 (As reported by Ford Burkhart)

-1998: According to Amy Goodman's “Drilling and Killing: Chevron and Nigeria's Oil Dictatorship,” which won the George Polk Award, and “that documented Chevron Corporation's role in a confrontation between the Nigerian Army and villagers who had seized oil rigs and other equipment belonging to oil corporations” “the company provided helicopter transport to the Nigerian Navy and Mobile Police (MOPOL) to their Parabe oil platform, which had been occupied by villagers who accused the company of contaminating their land.”
+1998: According to “Drilling and Killing: Chevron and Nigeria's Oil Dictatorship,” which won the George Polk Award, prepared by Amy Goodman, “that documented Chevron Corporation's role in a confrontation between the Nigerian Army and villagers who had seized oil rigs and other equipment belonging to oil corporations” “the company provided helicopter transport to the Nigerian Navy and Mobile Police (MOPOL) to their Parabe oil platform, which had been occupied by villagers who accused the company of contaminating their land.”

 1999: Today the REMORA II, a remote operated vehicle, took the first picture of the INS Dakar after the wreck was found four days ago.
 The submarine “rests on her keel, bow to the northwest.
 Her conning tower was snapped off and fallen over the side.
 The stern of the submarine, with the propellers and dive planes, broke off aft of the engine room and rests beside the main hull.
 Some small artifacts were recovered, including the boat's gyrocompass.”
 But the pictures did not reveal the cause of the sinking.